CCurl/Projects/nvim/README.md

 This isn't really a guide on how to set up nvim ... it's more of a record of what I did, so that I can hopefully replicate it on my other computers.

+## Windows
-On Windows, nvim configuration stuff is here: %LOCALAPPDATA%\nvim
+On Windows, the nvim configuration is here: %LOCALAPPDATA%\nvim
 - On my system, that is: C:\Users\CCurl\AppData\Local\nvim

-On Linux, nvim configuration stuff is here: ?
-- On my system, that is: ?

-Here is how mine is setup:

-## There are 2 files under that folder:
+### There are 2 configuration files:
-There is also a plugin folder that we can ignore.

 - lua/init.lua
 - lua/config/init.lua

+## Linux
+On Linux, the nvim configuration is here: ~/.config/nvim

+### There is 1 file under that folder:
+- init.lua

+## The setup files:

-### Contents of lua/init.lua:
+### Windows only - Contents of %LOCALAPPDATA%/nvim/lua/init.lua:
 ```
 require("config")
 ```

-### Contents of lua/config/init.lua:
+## Contents of the main config file:
+- Windows: %LOCALAPPDATA%/nvim/lua/config/init.lua
+- Linux: ~/.config/nvim/init.lua
 ```
 -- **********************************************
 -- packer ...